quinise/rollerderbyapi/README.md

 ## Description

-A Node.js server connects to a Mongo Database to get responses filled with data from the Structures, Rules, and Officials collections.
+A Node.js server connects to a Firestore Database to get responses filled with data from the Structures, Rules, Official Types, and Officials collections.
 The documentation for the API is hosted by an Angular client.

 ### Executing the program